Programme for 2023‑24

-Blue and white tin-glazed earthenware has long been admired and collected for its attractive appearance, but this lecture goes further by examining English delftware with a pharmaceutical purpose.
-Briony will demonstrate that delftware drug jars have an undervalued role to play in understanding medical practices in the 17th and 18th centuries.
+Blue and white tin-glazed earthenware has long been admired and collected for its attractive appearance, but this lecture went further by examining English delftware with a pharmaceutical purpose.
+Briony demonstrated that delftware drug jars have an undervalued role to play in understanding medical practices in the 17th and 18th centuries.

 April 6th (Thursday)

 The Art and Architecture of Sri Lanka

 Shrines, stupas, cave temples, colonial grandeur and modernist architecture - a look at the history of this beautiful island through its intriguing art and culture.